charawsl/Contact_Frontend_Project/codestyle.md

 ### Private property names

 **Use module scoping to keep private functions inaccessible from the outside.
-If that’s not possible, always use the $_ prefix for custom private properties in a plugin, mixin, etc that should not be considered public API.
-Then to avoid conflicts with code by other authors, also include a named scope (e.g. $_yourPluginName_).**
+If that’s not possible, always use the '$_' prefix for custom private properties in a plugin, mixin, etc that should not be considered public API.
+Then to avoid conflicts with code by other authors, also include a named scope (e.g. '$_yourPluginName_').**